-- 5.19 A Public forum will be conducted at each Ordinary Council Meeting for a period of 30 minutes (maximum of 10 speakers at 3 minutes each) - 5.20 Public Forum should not be used to raise routine questions, matters or complaints.
-Such matters should be forwarded in writing to Council where they will be responded to by appropriate Council offices - 5.21 Any question to Council must be submitted with the request to address Council and will be reviewed by staff prior to the meeting.
-If the question is deemed to be a routine matter it will be processed as a customer request and a response will be provided in accordance with customer service standards - 5.22 If a question cannot be answered at the meeting a written response will be provided in accordance with customer service standards.
+- 5.1 A public forum will be conducted at each ordinary council meeting for a period of 30 minutes (maximum of 10 speakers at 3 minutes each). - 5.2 Public forum should not be used to raise routine questions, matters or complaints.
+Such matters should be forwarded in writing to council where they will be responded to by appropriate council officers. - 5.3 Any question to Council must be submitted with the request to address Council and will be reviewed by staff prior to the meeting: - (a) If the question is deemed to be a routine matter it will be processed as a customer request and a response will be provided in accordance with customer service standards. - (b) If the question is accepted staff and councillors are under no obligation to answer questions at the meeting however a written response will be provided in accordance with customer service standards. - 5.4 The order of speakers at the public forum is determined by the order of receipted applications.